Gerban/AWS-Image-Classification-with-SageMaker/README.md

 - train_and_deploy_AG.ipynb: the main notebook from which tuning, training and endpoint deployment is triggered
 - hpo_AG.py: script that contains functions for hyperparameter tuning
 - train_model_AG.py: scrit that contains functions for model training
+- inference.py: script that is used as entry-point for deployed endpoint
+- profiler-report.html: profiler report with details of training job
+- screenshots: folder that stores screenshots submitted as part of project

 ## Dataset
 The provided dataset is the dogbreed classification dataset which can be found in the classroom.